tjumyk/submit/README.md

 2. postgresql
 3. rabbitmq
 4. redis
-5. supervisor
-6. docker
-7. auth system (https://github.com/tjumyk/auth) (other oauth providers like GitLab are also possible)
+5. auth system (https://github.com/tjumyk/auth) (other oauth providers like GitLab are also possible)

 ## Setup